lindluni/actions-runner-manager/README.md

 [![Merge Tests](https://github.com/lindluni/actions-runner-manager/actions/workflows/merge.yml/badge.svg)](https://github.com/lindluni/actions-runner-manager/actions/workflows/merge.yml)

+#### *Notice*: Actions Runner Manager does not currently support GitHub Enterprise.

 Actions Runner Manager is a GitHub Application that can be used by users who are not organization owners to manage GitHub Actions Organization Runner Groups.
 Actions Runner Manager implements RBAC policies built on top of GitHub Teams and exposes a set of authenticated API's to grant access to the GitHub Organization Self-Hosted Runner REST API's.

 ### Authorization

-Actions Runner Manager uses existing GitHub Teams to manage RBAC policies.
+Actions Runner Manager uses existing GitHub Teams to create a pseudo-RBAC policy.
 Every call requires a user to submit a valid GitHub API token assigned to a user who is a maintainer of a GitHub Team in the `Authorization` header.

 **Notice**: Only users who are maintainers of a GitHub Team may use the Actions Runner Manager API's.